fox-it/dissect-docs/docs/source/target-query.rst

 Loading
 ~~~~~~~

-Dissect attempts to determine the file format automatically and attempts to select an appropriate loader.
+By default, Dissect attempts to determine the file format automatically and selects the appropriate loader.
 If the image is split into multiple files, just feed it the first.
+(For example with an EWF image, just target the
+.E01 file)

 If you wish to override auto-detection, use the ``-L`` option to explicitly specify the loader that
 has to be used: